armengot/COCOtoolsFORK/C/README.md

 # test COCO api
-Simplify the use of [COCO](https://github.com/cocodataset/cocoapi) to decode/encode masks and test it as an aid to developing the equivalent version of python.
+Simplify the use from [COCO](https://github.com/cocodataset/cocoapi) to decode/encode masks and test it as an aid to developing the equivalent version of python.

 ## Compilation
 ```